SKAJohanVenter/tangomct/README.md

 ### Archived data

-PostgREST is used to provide a REST interface into the Tango EDA.
+PostgREST is used to provide a REST interface into the Tango hdbpp.
 This interface is then registered as an Open MCT data source.
 This data source can then be queried by time and displayed.

 ### Live attributes